International relations

 Typical employers

-International relations graduates can work in a range of career areas in the commercial, public and charity sectors.
+International relations graduates work across a range of careers, including in the commercial, public and charity sectors.
 Typical employers include:

 • banks